 We share a keen interest in the subject, a positive approach to our work and a commitment to bring out the full potential of each and every one of our pupils.
 We aim to involve pupils in a variety of approaches and experiences.
 We encourage independence of thought yet also provide opportunity for our pupils to work in a co-operative manner, sharing ideas and developing communication skills.
 There is a real emphasis on making the learning of concepts fun, interactive and visual.
 We use many mediums to give our students understanding of topics and this is also supported by well designed, and heavily resourced, schemes of work, ensuring that the specifications and learning criteria are met fully.
+Students work on examination skills during year 12 to ensure they are confident in assessment and written work ahead of the exams at the end of year 13.

 Why study A Level Business Studies?